ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-monitor-node.md

 Description
 :   For `costmap` sources only.
 If `true`, cells with cost `255` (`NO_INFORMATION`)
     will also be turned into obstacle points.
-Set to `false` if your costmap has large unknown areas you don’t want to trigger Collision Monitor.
+Set to `false` if your costmap has large unknown areas you don't want to trigger Collision Monitor.

 ### **`bond_heartbeat_period`**